YongxueHong/MouseSupervisor/README.md

-# MouseSupervisor
+# SnakeSupervisor
-This a dashboard that manage mouse automation tool.
+This a dashboard that manage virt qe tools.